kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 ### 2.3 Strong Constraint to Avoid Errors

-As shown in Fig. 11, configuration errors can be avoided through strong constraint checking methods in KCL.
+As shown in Fig. 11, configuration errors can be avoided through strong constraint-checking methods in KCL.

 ![](/img/blog/2022-09-15-declarative-config-overview/11-kcl-constraint.png)